netotz/pdf-splitter/README.md

 ```

 If you open the script you'll see that you'll need to create two [virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment),
-one using a Python version for 64-bit, and the other one with a version for 32-bit, so you must have both versions installed.
+one using a Python version for 64-bit, and the other one with a version for 32-bit, so you would need to have both versions installed.

 ### Examples